marcopaglio/kip-sequential/README.md

 ## Introduction

 Kernel Image Processing is used to enhance, filter, and analyze images.
-It involves applying a small squared matrix of odd order, known as a **kernel**, to a 2D image to perform transformations, such as blurring, sharpening, embossing, edge detection, and more.
+It involves applying a small square matrix of odd order, known as a **kernel**, to a 2D image to perform transformations, such as blurring, sharpening, embossing, edge detection, and more.
 This is accomplished by doing a **convolution** between the kernel and an image, that is:

 1. The kernel moves across the image pixel by pixel.
 2. At each position, it multiplies its values with the corresponding pixel values in the image.